-The Company is exposed in varying degrees to a variety of financial instrument related risk in the ordinary course of business as follows:
+The Company is exposed in varying degrees to a variety of financial instrument related risks in the ordinary course of business as follows:

 - (i) Interest rate risk (market risk).
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market rates of interest.
 Cash and cash equivalents bear interest at market rates but are short-term in nature.
 The Company's financial liabilities, largely notes payable and lease obligations, have fixed rates of interest.
 Accordingly, the Company has limited exposure to interest rate risk. - (ii) Price risk (market risk).
 Price risk is the risk of variability in fair value due to movements in equity or market prices.
-The Company had exposure to price risk in measuring the value of the proceeds due on the sale of the Atrum Shares related to the Altitude Reverse Takeover which is based on the publicly available share price.
-Also, the Company's assessment of the fair value of biological assets is based on the estimated market price of cannabis which is based on management estimates and subject to fluctuation. - (iii) Credit risk.
+The Company's assessment of the fair value of biological assets is based on the estimated market price of cannabis which is based on management estimates and subject to fluctuation. - (iii) Credit risk.
 Credit risk is the risk of potential loss to the Company if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company is exposed to credit risk largely through cash and cash equivalents held at financial institutions as the majority of the Company's retail sales do not involve granting of customer credit.
 Credit risk exposure on such cash and cash equivalents balances is managed by holding funds in established financial institutions.
-To the extent the Company does grant credit to customers, management has established credit evaluating and monitoring processes to mitigate credit risk.
-On December 31, 2020, the Company's credit risk exposure was limited to \$21,428 in accounts receivable, largely due from third-party distributors. - (iv) Liquidity risk.
-Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities as they become due.
+To the extent the Company does not grant credit to customers, management has established credit evaluating and monitoring processes to mitigate credit risk.
+On June 30, 2021, the Company's credit risk exposure was limited to \$222,234 in accounts receivable, largely due from third-party distributors. - (iv) Liquidity risk.
+Liquidity risk is the risk that the Company will not meet its obligations associated with financial liabilities as they become due.
 The contractual obligations of the Company generally consist of accounts payable, lease obligations and notes payable.
 The remaining contractual maturities of the Company's financial obligations are as follows:

-Less than Two to Two to Four to one year Three years years Five years years Five years Therea Thereafter Total Financial liability Accounts payable \$ 2,117,034 \$ - \$ - \$ - \$ 2,117,034 Taxes payable 2,480,666 - - - 2,480,666 Notes payable 182,519 4 108,639 139,127 844,004 1,574,289 Lease obligations 394,124 7 775,519 504,164 44,165 1,717,972 \$ 5,174,343 \$ 1,1 L84,158 \$ 643,291 \$ 888,169 \$ 7,889,961
+Less than Two to Four to one year Three years Five years Thereafter Total Financial liability Accounts payable \$ 2,842,519 \$ - \$ - \$ - \$ 2,842,519 Taxes payable 4,206,053 - - - 4,206,053 Notes payable 189,606 500,030 259,326 601,749 1,550,711 Lease obligations 262,794 900,150 624,771 111,714 1,899,429 \$ 7,500,972 \$ 1,400,180 \$ 884,097 \$ 713,463 \$ 10,498,712